rharinath26/nhanes-diabetes-hypertension-analysis/first-draft/first_draft_report.md

 Every overall and race-specific RF model has a paired CSV + PNG saved as `modeling_outputs/permutation_importance/perm_importance_<model>.csv|.png`.

 ## Possible Reasons for Errors or Bias
-- **Confounding/Proxy Features**: Age and HbA1c closely track diagnoses; using both can mask subtler drivers unless we remove age or evaluate stratified runs.
+- **Confounding/Proxy Features**: Age and HbA1c closely track diagnoses.
+Using both can mask subtler drivers unless we remove age or evaluate stratified runs.
-- **Class Imbalance**: Diabetes prevalence (~9%) lowers precision at high recall; PR curves highlight this, but threshold tuning is still needed.
+- **Class Imbalance**: Diabetes prevalence (~9%) lowers precision at high recall.
+PR curves highlight this, but threshold tuning is still needed.
 - **Self-reported Measures**: Activity, smoking, and alcohol questions vary by SES/race, introducing measurement bias.
-- **Survey Design**: We currently treat NHANES as a simple random sample; ignoring survey weights can bias population-level estimates.
+- **Survey Design**: We currently treat NHANES as a simple random sample.
+Ignoring survey weights can bias population-level estimates.
 - **Reverse Causality**: Diagnosed individuals may change diet/activity, so some correlations could reflect treatment effects rather than root causes.

 ## Ideas for Final Report / Next Steps